Note:

 [18]:

 Is that good?
-I don’t know!
-To find out, we’ll have to run more models and compare their chi-squared values.
-For information about this, see the tutorial running_a_grid_of_models.ipynb
+At this point, we don’t know!
+To find out, we will have to run more models and compare their chi-squared values.
+For information on how to do this, see the following tutorial “Model Iterations and Plots” (3_model_iterations_and_plots.ipynb).

-Now let’s look at some output for the model that we have just run
+Now let’s look at some output for the model that we have just run.
+You might have noticed that the ModelIterator also created a directory for plots:

 [19]: